Townville, Pennsylvania

 Townville is a borough in Crawford County, Pennsylvania, United States.
 The population was 326 at the 2020 census, up from 323 at the 2010 census.

 History

 Townville was founded in 1824 by Noah Town, and named for him.

+Sawmills

+Thanks to its high banks along Muddy Creek, Townville saw many of its first settlers create saw mills, damming the creek and using the water fall to power their operations.
+Among these millers were Arthur Lamb, Ransom Kingsley, John Baker, Noah Town (who built his mill in 1833), Joseph Town, and Ebenezer Smith.
+These millers would saw lumber brought to them, receiving their payment by splitting the resulting lumber.
+Sold lumber was typically brought east to Oil Creek, where it was then rafted to the Allegheny River to reach Pittsburgh.

+After oil was struck in Titusville in 1859, kicking off the oil boom, Noah Town, who was most active in selling lumber, sold oak staves for the making of oil barrels.

 Geography

 Townville is located in eastern Crawford County at (41.679679, –79.881731).
 It is surrounded by Steuben Township, a separate municipality.

 Pennsylvania Route 408 passes through the borough, leading east 8 mi to Hydetown and northwest 14 mi to Cambridge Springs.
 Meadville, the county seat, is 15 mi to the west of Townville via PA 408, Lyona Road, and PA 77.

 According to the United States Census Bureau, Townville has a total area of 1.33 km2, all land.

 Natural features

 The borough is in a valley at the height of land between north-flowing Muddy Creek and south-flowing Sugar Creek, both tributaries of French Creek and part of the Allegheny River watershed.
 The lowest elevation in Townville is 1,370 ft on the southern boundary at the wetland that is drained by Muddy Creek and Sugar Creek.
 The highest elevation is 1,500 ft on the western boundary.